 The outcome will depend on the extent of this damage.

-If the product gets in the eye, sores may develop in the cornea, the clear part of the eye.
+If the product gets in the eye, ulcers may develop in the cornea, the clear part of the eye.
 This can cause blindness.

 Zosel AE.
 General approach to the poisoned patient.
 In: Adams JG, ed.
 Emergency Medicine.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 143.